davidovich/summon/README.md

 code snippets distributed in many repos, leveraging go modules and version management.

+You can make an analogy with a data singleton which always has the desired state (packed scripts or pinned versions of binaries).

 > NOTE: This is still a WIP and experimental.
 This readme is a design document and not every feature is implemented yet.